#

 Selecting a human risk prevention platform is a strategic decision that will shape your security posture for years to come.
 It’s about more than just features; it’s about finding a partner that can help you shift from a reactive stance to a predictive one.
 To make a confident choice, you need a clear evaluation framework.
 The following steps will guide you through identifying the right platform for your organization’s unique challenges and goals.

-Define Your Risk Priorities First
+Step 1: Define Your Top Risk Priorities

 Before you start looking at vendors, look inward.
 The right platform for your organization depends entirely on your specific context, including your company’s size, industry, and the maturity of your current security program.
 A platform that’s perfect for a 200-person startup may not meet the complex needs of a global financial institution.